 On a Grand Canyon bus tour from Las Vegas, you’ll travel by luxury motorcoach over the Hoover Dam Bypass Bridge and through historic Southwest towns like Kingman, AZ en route to the Grand Canyon.
 All of our buses are air-conditioned and feature sightseeing windows so you can soak up every inch of the Southwest while you make your way to the Grand Canyon.

 |Hoover Dam||45 minutes|

-Some bus tours include in-depth, guided and narrated tours of the Rim.
+The best Grand Canyon bus tours from Las Vegas include in-depth, guided and narrated tours of the Rim.
 You can also book a bus tour that includes other tour features, such as helicopter rides, sunset flights or floor landings, and Colorado River cruises:

 - If you don’t have time constraints, such as dinner reservations or show tickets.

 - If you want to save some money—bus tours can be more economical.

 - If you want to see the Southwest up close and personal.

 - If you want to explore different attractions along the way, such as the Hoover Dam, Kingman AZ, or the National Geographic Center in Tusayan.

 How much do Grand Canyon bus tours cost?

 Grand Canyon bus tours range in price from $85-$358, depending on whether the tour includes a helicopter flight or other special features.